FlorianS4/Project-2-Memory-Game-JS/README.md

 ### Scoreboard
 ![Scoreboard](/assets/docs/readme-images/scoreboard.png)
-- If the users continues on to the scoreboard, his/her score will be displayed, as long as it its under the top 3 users.
+- If the users continues on to the scoreboard, his/her score will be displayed, as long as it its under the top 3 users in the same localStorage.
 - The score is depending on how many moves it took to complete the game.
 - He/She can then return to the main page with a button.